GoogleContainerTools/skaffold/docs/community/small-prs.md

 ## Breaking down Pull Requests

 ### Feature development.
+When proposing a new feature, please review our [Design Document Proposal](../design_proposals) to see if you should first create a `Design Proposal`.

 Adding a new command or skaffold config results in large number of changes due to all the boilerplate code required for adding a new command, generating docs etc.